Reading Time | 5 Minutes

 Reading Time | 3 Minutes

-While the 100+ degree temperatures here in Texas says otherwise, summer is nearing an end as kids head back to school.
+While the 100+ degree temperatures here in Texas say otherwise, summer is nearing an end as kids head back to school.

-The House of Brown certainly had a jam packed summer of trips to the Typhoon Texas, Fort Worth Zoo, Disney World in Florida, and Asheville, North Carolina.
+The House of Brown certainly had a jam-packed summer of trips to Typhoon Texas, Fort Worth Zoo, Disney World in Florida, and Asheville, North Carolina.

-In between all the fun and memories made, I managed to capture a few interesting domain names being used, especially domain names used by churches.
+Between all the fun and memories made, I managed to capture a few interesting domain names being used, especially those used by churches.

 Reading Time | 8 Minutes